-

 2. Maintain a Rigorous Oral Hygiene Routine

-- Brushing: Ensure your child brushes their teeth at least twice a day with fluoride toothpaste.
+Brushing is essential, so ensure your child brushes their teeth at least twice a day with fluoride toothpaste.
 Supervise brushing to make sure it’s done correctly for two minutes each time.
+Flossing helps remove food particles and plaque from between their teeth and below the gumline, and you should help your child floss daily.
+Mouthwash can also be beneficial; consider using an antimicrobial mouthwash suitable for children to help reduce plaque and bacteria.

 3. Adjust Their Diet